Strategic-Software-Delivery/cinema-allocations/README.md

 We have added two more test to `TicketBoothShould` for you to implement.
 In this lab you will focus on implementing the adjacent seating rule.
 We have added a new Stub for you to use which you can checkout in `/Stubs/README.MD`.
 The model has not changed!

 The result can be found in lab2end

+### lab 3

+In lab 3 you will start implementing a ORM model that splits the database model from our domain model.
+We do this with the ports and adapters aka Hexagonal architecture.
+There is a new project/folder called CinemaAllocationsInfra were we need to add our code.

+#### Java

+With Java we will use spring boot.
+You need to use the test called `MovieScreeningRepositoryIntegrationTest` that can test if your JPA model work.
+Then you need to implement `JPAMovieScreeningRepository` and create a unit test yourself to test your mapping from your JPA model to Domain model.